Police enquiry after man dies in Napier's Clive Square

-A police inquiry is under way after the death of a man on the fringes of the city's Clive Square.
+A police inquiry is under way after the death of a man on the fringes of Napier's Clive Square.

-Police said about 2pm, that a report of disorder had been received at 11.40am.
+Police said that a report of disorder had been received at 11.40am on Wednesday.
 Police attended and provided assistance to a 32-year-old man.

 "Shortly after this the man's condition deteriorated and despite the attempts of emergency services personnel to resuscitate him, he has died," a statement said.
 "Police are conducting enquiries into the incident."